 Intro

 Saudi Arabia is terribly misunderstood, by Muslims and non-Muslims alike.
 Many Muslims look up to Saudi Arabia and consider it the model Islamic state which represents religion in its purest form.
 Many non-Muslims, especially in the West, view Saudi Arabia as this mysterious land of desert and camels, oil and Usama Bin Laden.
 However, both parties are mistaken.
-There is much, much more about this country, and unfortunately it is the one most stereotyped places on this planet.
+There is much, much more about this country, and unfortunately it is one of the most stereotyped places on this planet.

 The world lacks perfection, except in our dreams and fantasies.
 The imperfect world confuses people and makes them feel unsafe.
 People use stereotypes in order to simplify it and feel more safe.
 But stereotypes are very bad, because they are blinding; they prevent us from seeing the reality of things.
 Sadly, we, Saudis, have contributed to and promoted the stereotypes.